kevinrue/hancock/CONTRIBUTING.md

 ## Primary objectives

-Most importantly, contributions should directly contribute to the primary objectives of the package. namely:
+Most importantly, contributions should directly contribute to the primary objectives of the package, namely:

 1. Apply signatures to assign cell identities to new data sets
 2. Learn new signatures from data sets, in a format compatible with (1.)